Procedure for Evaluating Applicants

 The number of non resident positions is

 variable based on annual applicant pools.
-Consideration is only given to U.S. citizens or holders of permanent alien visas.
+Consideration is only given to U.S. citizens or lawful permanent residents of the U.S.

 Notification of Selection: